You’ve probably heard someone mention anal fissures at some point in your life...

 9. Preparation H

 The #1 doctor-recommended, over-the-counter medication for treating fissures (and hemorrhoids).
 Preparation H makes a number of products for all your anal needs.
 They make ointments, maximum pain relief creams, cooling gels, suppositories, medicated wipes, and anti-itch creams.
-(Important note: this is only a temporary fix, and please don't apply on open wounds!)
+(Important note: this is only a temporary fix, and please don't apply it on open wounds!

 10. AnuSol Cream